A Great Meal Without All The Carbs

 Sashimi Is The Best Option For Keto Dining

 The best option is an easy answer, sashimi is highly nutritious and delicious.
-You can read about nutritional information on sushi and sashimi, and reviewing the chart shows that many sashimi options have between 0-1 gram of carbs per portion.
+You can read about nutritional information for sushi items, and reviewing the chart shows that many sashimi options have between 0-1 gram of carbs per portion.
 Be careful of ordering imitation crab, as it is one of the highest in carbs.
 If you are going for sashimi, you need to go for the real deal.